stakater/kubestackplus-docs/content/for-delivery-engineers/explanation/types-of-environments.md

 The CI/CD Environments are special Environments that are part of CI/CD workflow.
 There are 3 kinds of CI/CD environments:

-1. Build - Build environment contains all Tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
-These pipelines respond to changes in Application/Service source repositories.
+1. Build - Build environment contains all Tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun* etc. These pipelines respond to changes in Application/Service source repositories.
 This environment is used for running pipelines of tenant applications.

 1. Preview - Preview environment contains all preview application deployments.
 As soon as there is a new PR in application, pipeline creates new environment to test this PR.
 Each PR is deployed in separate namespace.

-1. Development - Once the PR is merged; the dynamic test environment is automatically deleted and the Helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline.
+1. Development - The dynamic test environment is automatically deleted and the Helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline when the pull request is merged.

 ## 3. Other Environments

-Other than CI/CD environment there are applications environments like *qa,staging,pre-prod,prod etc*.
+There are applications environments like *qa,staging,pre-prod,prod* etc other than CI/CD environment.
 Application promotion in other environments is done manually by creating a PR to the GitOps repo which includes the:

 - bumping of the helm chart version in `Chart.yaml` and
 - bumping image tag version in helm values in `values.yaml`